Kialo requires cookies to work correctly.

 People in developing countries are guaranteed to have basic rights regarding work, like clean toilets and a limited working week.

 It will end, or at least slow down, the corporations' chase after the country with the lowest workers' rights.
-Together with a taxation corridor, this could really help making the world a better place.

-We would have a better feeling when shopping.
+Consumers would have a better feeling when shopping.

 The law would reduce unfair competition.

 Prices would rise for domestic consumers if Western standards were applied to developing countries.